-Figure 35: These results show the predicted size distributions of precipitates at different times during the quench of the for the Ni-8Al-8Cr alloy.
+Figure 35: These results show the predicted size distributions of precipitates at different times during the quench of the for the Ni-8AI-8Cr alloy.
 The individual particle populations are distinguished using the "Separate multimodal PSD" option showing a bimodal distribution with very small nano-meter sized tertiary particles.

-Figure 36: These results show the predicted size distributions of precipitates at different times during the quench of the for the Ni-10Al-10Cr alloy.
-The individual particle populations are distinguished using the "Separate multimodal PSD" option showing three large notable particle populations.
+Figure 36: These results show the predicted size distributions of precipitates at different times during the quench for the Ni-10Al-10Cr alloy.
+The individual particle populations are distinguished using the "Separate multimodal PSD" option showing the formation of a tri-modal dispersion.